Partitioning is one

 - If

-clause, but don't define partitions, a single partition is created with the name in the format of "SYS_Pn". - If
+you specify the PARTITION BY SYSTEMclause, but don't define partitions, a single partition is created with the name in the format of "SYS_Pn".

-clause, the database creates "n" partitions with the name in the format of "SYS_Pn".
-The range of allowable values for "n" is from 1 to 1024K-1. - System
+you specify PARTITION BY SYSTEM PARTITIONS nclause, the database creates "n" partitions with the name in the format of "SYS_Pn".
+The range of allowable values for "n" is from 1 to 1024K-1.

 partitioning is not available for index-organized tables or a table that